Albert Gatschet: Recognition and legacy

 Gatschet is considered to be a pioneer in the study of American Indian peoples and their languages.
 In 1902, The Washington Post described him as "among the greatest of American ethnologists, having done more toward ordering and classifying the disordered mass of American linguistics than any living authority on American philology".
-Despite this, most of Gatschet's field notes remain unanalyzed.
+Despite this, most of Gatschet's field notes remain unanalyzed as of 2020.
 Although the majority of Gatschet's work was done in the United States, his work was better known and more highly regarded among European academics during his lifetime.
 The American-French historian Henry Vignaud wrote that "he did much for his adopted homeland, where it can be said that he created the science of languages considered in their relationship to race".
-Retrospectives have often compared Gatschet to his Swiss-American compatriots Albert Gallatin and Louis Agassiz.
+Retrospectives have often compared Gatschet to his Swiss-American compatriots Albert Gallatin and Louis Agassiz, who also made substantial contributions to their scientific fields.

 The American linguist Ives Goddard described the efforts of Gatschet and James Owen Dorsey as "two men of unusual linguistic ability and equipment" who ushered in a period of linguistic interest motivated "by scientific interest rather than missionary zeal".
 Gatschet's work examined over a hundred American Indian languages, many of which were critically endangered at the time of his documentation.
-He wrote the first major works on Muskogee and Hitchiti and began the only Atakapa-language dictionary.
+He wrote the first major works on Muskogee and Hitchiti, and began the only Atakapa-language dictionary.
 (Note: John R. Swanton completed the dictionary in 1932 with what he reported was the last fluent speaker.)
 By 1902, he had published over a hundred works on Indigenous languages.

 Gatschet's influence on the study of the Siouan languages is profound.
 His work identified the Siouan-speaking peoples' Urheimat as having been closer to the East Coast of the United States than the Great Plains, as was previously assumed.
 Linguists now believe Proto-Siouan was spoken in and around the Ohio River Valley.
 His work with the Biloxi people and their language on the Gulf Coast made him the first to identify the language as Siouan.

 Throughout his career, Gatschet was a member of several learned societies, including the American Association for the Advancement of Science, the American Philological Society, the American Folklore Society, the National Geographic Society, the Anthropological Society of Washington, the Washington Academy of Sciences, the Anthropological Society of Vienna, the Historical Society of Canton Bern, and the Grütliverein of Bern, among others.
 He was also a beneficiary member of the Bookbinders Guild of Bern.
 In 1884, he was elected a member of the American Philosophical Society, followed by election to the American Antiquarian Society in 1902.